-(12) Recent Accounting Standards
+(11) Recent Accounting Standards

 In November, 2015, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2015-17, "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes", which eliminates the guidance in Topic 740, Income Taxes, that required an entity to separate deferred tax liabilities and assets between current and noncurrent amounts in a classified balance sheet.
 The amendments require that all deferred tax liabilities and assets of the same tax jurisdiction or a tax filing group, as well as any related valuation allowance, be offset and presented as a single noncurrent amount in a classified balance sheet.
-The amendments are effective for public business entities for annual fiscal years beginning after December 15, 2016.
+The amendments require that all deferred tax liabilities and assets between the amendments are effective for public business entities for annual fiscal years beginning after December 15, 2016.
 We early adopted this standard effective January 1, 2016, on a prospective basis and did not adjust prior periods presented.
 The adoption of this standard had no impact on our Condensed Consolidated Statements of Income or Condensed Consolidated Statement of Cash Flows.

 In April and August 2015, the FASB issued ASU No. 2015-03 and ASU No. 2015-15, "Interest- Imputation of Interest," respectively, to simplify the presentation of debt issuance costs.
 The standard requires debt issuance costs be presented in the balance sheet as a direct deduction from the carrying value of the debt liability.
 The FASB clarified that debt issuance costs related to line-of-credit arrangements can be presented as an asset and amortized over the term of the arrangement.
 The guidance is effective for annual fiscal periods beginning after December 15, 2015.
 We adopted this standard on January 1, 2016, on a retrospective basis and adjusted prior periods presented.
-In connection with the adoption of this ASU, debt issuance costs of \$17 million as of March 31, 2016 and \$19 million as of December 31, 2015 were reclassified from deferred charges to long-term debt.
+In connection with the adoption of this ASU, debt issuance costs of \$28 million as of June 30, 2016 and \$19 million as of December 31, 2015 were recorded as deductions from the carrying value of our long-term debt liabilities.
 The adoption of this standard had no impact on our financial position or overall results of operations.